 If you can give them this opportunity, simply contact us.

 Let us know the ideal candidate and skills you are looking for, however general or specific.
 We will then inform you when someone suitable is available and move forward to the next stage.
 We will carry out a needs assessment so that you and your intern will be suitably matched.
 After that we will produce a concise plan outlining the requirements of both the host company and the intern so that all parties understand the programme of work for the duration of the placement.

 Confirm your interest using our CONTACT form and let us do the rest!

-TESTIMONIALS FROM ORGANISATION THAT HOSTED AN EUROPEAN INTERN
+TESTIMONIALS FROM ORGANISATIONS THAT HOSTED AN EUROPEAN INTERN

 “I would like to formally express our satisfaction with our ongoing relationship with Gecko Programmes Ltd and their organisation of European projects that we have been involved with.

 We were first approached by Gecko Programmes in 2011, since then we have hosted 6 interns in different areas including administration, marketing and IT.
 The internships are normally for 3 months and have always been useful to us.
 In 2014, as part of our ongoing compliance with UK and European standards, we were able to secure the services of two highly qualified Spanish graduates with backgrounds in biochemistry and environmental conservation through Gecko.
 This was a resounding success and by the end of the internships we had a wealth of information and reports of significant value to us.
 One of the interns fitted in so well with our team and business that we decided to offer her a position within the company,which she was fortunately able to accept.